 The queen is so disturbed by the noise that all of her cold beverages have sphere-shaped ice cubes, so there is less of a chance that they will clink together.

-Next: No kiddie tables, please.
+Next: No kids at the table, please.

 Children at the dinner table